alonrotem/NetDimensionsApiWrapper/README.md

 It was built and tested with <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions Talent Suite</a> version 10.3.0.693 STANDARD.

 ### NuGet References
-This wrapper references [Newtonsoft.Json](http://www.nuget.org/packages/Newtonsoft.Json/), which should be auto-restored and added to the project at build-time (See [Adding the wrapper to your solution](#adding-the-wrapper-to-your-solution) below).
+This wrapper references <a href="http://www.nuget.org/packages/Newtonsoft.Json/" target="_blank">Newtonsoft.Json</a>, which should be auto-restored and added to the project at build-time (See [Adding the wrapper to your solution](#adding-the-wrapper-to-your-solution) below).

 ### Adding the wrapper to your solution
 1. Add the NetDimensionsWrapper project to your solution.
 1. Add a reference of the NetDimensionsWrapper project to your client project (web / console / Winforms / WPF / whateva application).
 1. Build the solution.
-NuGet packages ([Newtonsoft.Json](http://www.nuget.org/packages/Newtonsoft.Json/)) should be automatically restored.
+NuGet packages (<a href="http://www.nuget.org/packages/Newtonsoft.Json/" target="_blank">Newtonsoft.Json</a>) should be automatically restored.
 If not:
  - In Visual Studio, click **View** on the main menu and select **Solution Explorer**
  - Right-click the solution and select **Enable NuGet Package Restore**.
  - Rebuild your solution.